Slicer/Slicer/Docs/developer_guide/mrml_overview.md

 It is common for a data node’s storage node to also write relevant values out of the display node (colors, opacity, etc) at the same time it writes the data.

-Note that the storage node is not sufficient in itself to allow the new data node to be saved/loaded from the normal 3DSlicer save/load facilities; the reader and writer will help with that.
+Note that the storage node is not sufficient in itself to allow the new data node to be saved/loaded from the normal 3D Slicer save/load facilities; the reader and writer will help with that.

 Files: